tboie/universal_mechanics/README.md

 <br/>

+### Matter

+Locations with information?

 ### Space

 Locations with information create space?

-### Light

-Light particles are not empty space and have mass?

 ### Gravity

-If empty space doesn't curve because it's empty, try visualizing gradients of mass interacting with each other?
+If locations without information don't curve, try visualizing gradients of mass interacting with each other?

 Thought experiment: If the sun didn't emit anything and the planets had no atmosphere, would they still revolve?

 ### Dark Matter

-Light and moving particles from matter having properties not detectable with current technology?
+Light/moving particles from matter having properties not detectable with current technology?

-Light and moving particles from matter that is intercepted while travelling towards the observer?
+Light/moving particles from matter that is intercepted while travelling towards the observer?

-Matter that doesn't reflect/emit light and moving particles towards the observer?
+Matter that doesn't reflect/emit light/moving particles towards the observer?

 ### Black Holes